VankataLv/Python_ORM/README.md

-HWs and exam solution for Python ORM - June 2024
+HWs and exam solutions for Python ORM - June 2024